 So, if everyone ages at the same pace, why do some people seem to have a leg up on the process?
 The difference has to do with the small, daily choices people make.
 There’s no quick fix to healthy aging!
 But, there are steps you can take and choices you can make in order to age more healthily.
-Since September is Healthy Aging Month, I figured now is the ideal time to discuss it.
+Since September is Healthy Aging Month, we thought what better time than now to talk about aging.

 What is Healthy Aging Month?